 A journalist who lived in Gilford Road, Deal said that he passed Eastwood in his Austin Seven car between 9.15am and 9.30am on 10 July 1939 and said that he only saw some workmen on the path.

-Margaret Jackson's husbands’ brother, a metal turner who lived in Clay Cross who was on holiday at Betteshanger and staying with his other brother on Circular Rod in Betteshanger. he said that on 10 July 1939 in te company of his young lady they passed Eastwood at about 9.15am riding their cycles and said that when they were opposite they both rang their cycle bells to attract Margaret Jackson's attention but said that they didn't hear her or her dog, but noted that there were men tarring the footpath outside on the other side of the road to Eastwood.
+Margaret Jackson's husbands’ brother, a metal turner who lived in Clay Cross who was on holiday at Betteshanger and staying with his other brother on Circular Road in Betteshanger said that on 10 July 1939 in the company of his young lady they passed Eastwood at about 9.15am riding their cycles and said that when they were opposite they both rang their cycle bells to attract Margaret Jackson's attention but said that they didn't hear her or her dog, but noted that there were men tarring the footpath outside on the other side of the road to Eastwood.
 He said that they left again at 12.30pm and that when they passed again he rang his cycle bell again and saw that the dog was at the ground floor front window looking into the front garden towards the road.
-He said that they then continued cycling and that when they were at Pit Lane they said Margaret Jackson's husband, his brother, who was cycling towards them in the direction of his home and said that they all dismounted and had a conversation, noting that the time was about 12.45pm.
+He said that they then continued cycling and that when they were at Pit Lane they saw Margaret Jackson's husband, his brother, cycling towards them in the direction of his home and said that they all dismounted and had a conversation, noting that the time was about 12.45pm.
 He said that Margaret Jackson's husband, his brother, appeared in his usual spirits and that after a few minutes they continued on their respective journeys.